Source code for suboptimumg.vehicle.suspension.tire

 bool

-True if current lateral force is valid, False otherwise
+True if the lateral force is valid, False otherwise

 Notes